6 Natural Lectin Blockers (and How to Get More of Them)

 The best way to avoid the harmful effects of lectins is to not consume them in the first place.
 But unless you plan to starve yourself, realistically it’s going to be hard to do so 100% of the time.

 So where does that leave us?
-Do what you can to avoid them, and add things to your diet that block lectins as much as possible, in order to mitigate their harmful effects.
+Do what you can to avoid foods with lectins, and add things to your diet that block lectins as much as possible, in order to mitigate their harmful effects.
+If you like to cook, don’t miss my compilation of Dr. Gundry’s Plant Paradox recipes, as many of them can help you do both.

 Nature’s Natural Lectin Blockers